mateoguzman/openvino-docker/README.md

 ### Run a sample application

-We will run the [security barrier demo](https://docs.openvinotoolkit.org/2020.2/_demos_security_barrier_camera_demo_README.html) shipped with OpenVINO in a separate container.
+We will run the [security barrier demo](https://docs.openvinotoolkit.org/2020.2/_demos_security_barrier_camera_demo_README.html) included with OpenVINO, in a separate container.

 ``` bash
 docker-compose run sampleapp-runtime